Brittany Bock

-Brittany Christine Bock (born April 11, 1987) is an American soccer midfielder.
+Brittany Christine Bock (born April 11, 1987) is a retired American women's soccer midfielder.

 Early life

 Bock was born in Naperville, Illinois and attended Neuqua Valley High School.
 In 2009, she was enrolled in the Mendoza College of Business at the University of Notre Dame, majoring in Marketing.

 Bock played for Windy City Pride from 2002 to 2004 under Ko Thanadabouth.
 Prior to that she played with Team Chicago Soccer Club under Hudson Fortune.
 In 2004 and 2005, she played for the Eclipse Select Soccer Club alongside future Notre Dame teammate Elise Weber.

 University of Notre Dame

 Bock became a highly influential player during her career at Notre Dame.
-In the 2006 NCAA Division 1 Women's Soccer National Finals, Notre Dame lost 2–1 to the University of North Carolina.
-Bock scored the only goal for the Irish in the 81st minute.
+In the 2006 NCAA Division I women's soccer tournament finals, Notre Dame lost 2–1 to the University of North Carolina.
+Bock scored the only goal for the Irish in the 81st minute and was named to the all-tournament team.

 Club career

 Los Angeles Sol

-Bock was the fifth overall pick in the 2009 Women's Professional Soccer draft, going to Los Angeles Sol, becoming part of a defense that allowed a mere ten goals in twenty-one matches.
+Bock was the fifth overall pick in the 2009 Women's Professional Soccer draft, going to Los Angeles Sol, becoming part of a defense that allowed 10 goals in 21 matches.